PLEASE NOTE THAT ALL CHOIRS ARE TEMPORARILY SUSPENDED BECAUSE OF THE COVID-19 PANDEMIC. IT IS HOPED TO RESTART THEM IN APRIL 2021.

-St Leonard's, Hythe is the only parish church in Kent that still maintains a traditional choir of boys and men, singing at the weekly evensong some of the great religious music written over the centuries.
+St Leonard's, Hythe is the only parish church in Kent that still maintains a traditional choir of boys and men, singing at the weekly Evensong some of the great religious music written over the centuries.
 In addition, the boys and men contribute a special flavour to Advent, Epiphany and Easter with the carol services for these three seasons.
-There are also occasional concerts, weddings and visits to other churches and cathedrals; in recent years the choir has deputised at Rochester and Canterbury Cathedrals.
+There are also occasional concerts, weddings and visits to other churches and cathedrals; in recent years the choir has deputized at Rochester and Canterbury Cathedrals.

 Choirboys have sung in St Leonard's since at least 1442 though the modern foundation, with cassocks and surplices and singing in the Chancel choir stalls, dates from the second half of the nineteenth century.

 The choir is always on the lookout for boys of the right ages (between 7 and 12 years) who could enjoy membership.
 Some of the benefits are:

 in voice production, musicianship (sight-reading skills, etc) and

 theory that can reinforce instrumental lessons and provide a basis for

 life-long interests.
 A graded system of ribbons is used to indicate the

 level each boy has achieved, based on the Royal School of Church Music